tmtsoftware/csw/INSTALL.md

 ## Building the Software

+Note: Unless you are using the latest snapshot version of CSW, it is normally not necessary to build it yourself, since the dependencies will be automatically downloaded.

-To compile and install CSW locally, run:
+To publish CSW dependencies locally, run:

-    sbt publishLocal stage
+    sbt publishLocal

-This installs the software under `target/universal/stage`.
+After publishing, you can run CSW apps using coursier as described [here](https://tmtsoftware.github.io/csw/commons/apps.html)

-## Installing the documentation
+## Generating the documentation

-The CSW [paradox](https://developer.lightbend.com/docs/paradox/current/index.html) documentation can be installed with:
+The CSW [paradox](https://developer.lightbend.com/docs/paradox/current/index.html) documentation can be generated with:

     sbt clean makeSite

 This puts the documentation under `target/site` with the entry point at `target/site/csw/0.1.0-SNAPSHOT/index.html`.

-For more details on the sbt tasks, see the [online documentation](https://tmtsoftware.github.io/csw/1.0.0/commons/sbt-tasks.html).
+For more details on the sbt tasks, see the [online documentation](https://tmtsoftware.github.io/csw/commons/sbt-tasks.html).

 For information about making a CSW release, see [here](RELEASING.md).